BIG-RAT/mobile_to_local/README.md

 ![alt text](./mtl_images/main.png "Mobile to Local")

 The app must be launched with elevated privileges, as a result there may be keyboard layout issues if using a non-english layout.<br><br>
 To resolve this be sure to run (as root) the keyboardLayout.sh script prior to running the Mobile to Local application.
 The script will copy the user's keyboard layout to root.
-Running the Mobile to Local application will restore the root keyboard layout, if present.
+Running the Mobile to Local application will restore the root keyboard layout, if present.<br><br>

+Any language should be support for the keyboard layout, the UI supports English, French, German, Spanish, and Swedish.<br>

-Launch Mobile to Local with elevated privileges:<br><br>
+Launch Mobile to Local with elevated privileges:<br>
 ```sudo /path/to/Mobile\ to\ Local.app/Contents/MacOS/Mobile\ to\ Local```